mainacct/work-ethics/README.md

     # IMPORTANT: GitHub Actions uses UTC time zone.
 Adjust the hour (7) for your local
     - cron: '0 7 * * 1-5'
 uu
-# This can also be triggered manually from the 'Actions' tuuabuuuuuuuuu
+# This can also be triggered manually from the 'Actions' tuuabu
   workflow_dispatch:

 jobs: